 The Company uses the average closing price of the Company's common shares as per the plan to estimate the fair value of the DSUs on grant date.
+Average price is used to give a fair assessment on grant date as the stock is thinly traded and is used to avoid single day volatility.
 It records this amount as a Selling, general and administrative expense over the period the awards vests with a corresponding increase in Accounts payable and accrued liabilities.
 The liability is remeasured at each reporting date and at settlement date based on the closing price of the Company's common shares on the TSX for the five consecutive trading days immediately prior to the respective date.
-Changes in the liability are recognized in profit or loss.
+Remeasurements during the vesting period are recognized immediately to the extent that they relate to past services, and recognition is spread over the remaining vesting period to the extent that they relate to future services.
+Remeasurements after the vesting period are recognized immediately in full in profit or loss.